In the 1970s and ’80s, North Sea oil was the key symbol of Scotland’s political impotence and lost economic sovereignty.

 Moreover, the country’s much-vaunted push for carbon neutrality is compromised by the fact that it will be achieved through carbon offsetting, rather than the much more effective method of direct carbon emissions cuts.

-This is the flip side of Scandinavian pragmatism: it can, in its own way, be profoundly inhibiting, even in the face of an immediate existential threat like climate change.
+This is the flip side of Scandinavian pragmatism: it can be profoundly inhibiting, even in the face of an existential threat like climate change.

 We all know that Scotland’s renewables potential is vast.